Deborah R. Fowler

 alias rm='rm -i'

-To run a script on our system, type ./name in a terminal, or double click on it in Nautilus (beware you must actually be in the directory or it will fail)
+To run a script: type ./scriptname in a terminal, or double-click it in Nautilus.
+You must be in the same directory or it will fail.

-lifewire.com has some useful linux summaries, in particular for beginners here
+lifewire.com has useful Linux summaries, particularly for beginners.